Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

 John Quincy Adams was the sixth president of the United States (1825 to 1829).

 John Quincy Adams was a Unitarian like his parents, John and Abigail Adams.
-However, he struggled throughout his life to develop a cohesive system of belief.
+However, he struggled throughout his life to developing a cohesive system of belief.

 As he matured, it appears Unitarianism won out.
 In 1821, he was one of the 27 founding members of the First Unitarian Church of Washington.
 His deep interest in the study of theology and the Bible indicates that, in the best Unitarian tradition, he was a dedicated seeker after religious truth.